haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/trouble/trouble_fastly.md

 	curl -X GET -s https://api.fastly.com/service/<FASTLY_SERVICE_ID>/version/<Editable Version #>/snippet/ -H "Fastly-Key: <FASTLY_API_TOKEN>"

 Review the list of VCLs.
 If you have issues with the default VCLs from Fastly, you can upload again or verify the content per the [Fastly default VCLs](https://github.com/fastly/fastly-magento2/tree/master/etc/vcl_snippets){:target="\_blank"}.
-For editing your custom VCLs, see [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html).
+For editing your custom VCLs, see [快速定制VCL片段]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html).

 ## Activating a deactivated version {#activate}
 Using `curl` commands and APIs, you can activate, deactivate, and delete a version and service.
 If you have deactivated a service, you have deactivated the version without leaving any version active.